Bailé Con Mi Ex

-"Bailé Con Mi Ex" is a song recorded by American singer Becky G. It was released by Kemosabe Records, RCA Records and Sony Music Latin on May 10, 2022, as the fifth and final single from Gomez's second Spanish studio album, Esquemas (2022).
+"Bailé Con Mi Ex" is a song recorded by American singer Becky G. It was released by Kemosabe and RCA Records on May 10, 2022, as the fourth and final single from Gomez's second Spanish studio album, Esquemas (2022).
 It was written by Gomez, Blake Slatkin, Keegan Bach, Manuel Lorente Freire, Gregory Hein, Andrew Jackson, Mario Caceres, Hector Andre Mazzarri Ramos.

 Music video

 The music video was released on May 13, 2022.
 It was directed by Pedro Artola.
 The video features Gomez in an almost-empty house with her boyfriend, interspersed with scenes of them dancing at a club.
 It has over 20 million views on YouTube as of March 2023.

 Live performances

 On May 15, 2022, Gomez performed "Bailé Con Mi Ex" on the 2022 Billboard Music Awards, along with "Mamiii".
 On May 24, 2022, Gomez performed on the Jimmy Kimmel Live!.
+On April 14 and 21, 2023, Gomez performed the song at the Coachella 2023.